DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ## Credits
-+ I visited the websites of [BA](https://www.britishairways.com/travel/home/public/en_gb/)'s and [EasyJet](https://www.easyjet.com/en) to get an idea of layout the forms and the phraseology of error messages.
++ I visited the websites of [BA](https://www.britishairways.com/travel/home/public/en_gb/)'s and [EasyJet](https://www.easyjet.com/en) to get an idea of layout the forms and the phraseology of error messages
 + The Isle of Man Logo was downloaded from [icon-icons](https://icon-icons.com/icon/isle-of-man/17195) - *Free for personal use*
 + The background image I used is courtesy of London City Airport
 + Used [Stack Overflow](https://stackoverflow.com/) to investigate various solutions especially